aramuk/login/README.md

 * AWS credentials stored in separtate location from server
 * Decryption-free password verification
 * Password strength rules (at least: 8 long, 1 #, 1 uppercase, 1 lowercase, 1 special character)
-* Logging in opens a temporary session
+* Logging in opens a temporary session on the database
 * Cookie placed only contains session credentials
 * No encryption keys or user data stored on server